flutter/website/src/ui/assets-and-images.md

 ```

 {{site.alert.note}}
-  Only files located directly in the directory are included unless
+ Only files located directly in the directory are included.
-  there are files with the same name inside a subdirectory
+ [Resolution-aware asset image variants](#resolution-aware) are the only exception.
-  (see [Asset Variants](#asset-variants)).
-To add files located in subdirectories, create
-  an entry per directory.
+ To add files located in subdirectories, create an entry per directory.
 {{site.alert.end}}

 ### Asset bundling